 ]]>

 How to Dye-Sub on Polyester Fabric https://www.echidnasewing.com.au/article/dye-sublimation/how-to-dye-sub-on-polyester-fabric/ https://www.echidnasewing.com.au/guid/article/2269 2025-05-22 00:00:00 Unlock the magic of dye sublimation and bring your designs to life!
 In these videos, we’ll guide you step by step through the process of printing on dye sublimation paper using the Brother SP1 and Sawgrass Sublimation Printers and transferring it onto polyester fabric with a heat press.
 Dye sublimation is a game-changer for creating custom, high-quality products like shirts, mugs, coasters, mouse pads, ornaments, and so much more!
 Whether you're just getting started or already an expert, this technique delivers vibrant colours and lasting results.
-Heat Press settings for Polyester fabric Temperature: 190°-200°C Pressing time: 45-60 seconds (depending on your fabric) Find o...
+Heat Press settings for Polyester fabric Temperature: 190°-200°C Pressing time: 45-60 seconds (depending on your fabric) Find out more ab...
 Unlock the magic of dye sublimation and bring your designs to life!
 In these videos, we’ll guide you step by step through the process of printing on dye sublimation paper using the Brother SP1 and Sawgrass Sublimation Printers and transferring it onto polyester fabric with a heat press.

 Dye sublimation is a game-changer for creating custom, high-quality products like shirts, mugs, coasters, mouse pads, ornaments, and so much more!
 Whether you're just getting started or already an expert, this technique delivers vibrant colours and lasting results.